Preston Football Club: 2003−2020: Affiliation

 In 2012, the club adopted many features of Carlton's identity.
 The club was renamed the Northern Blues, and the playing colours were changed to navy blue and white, featuring Carlton's CFC monogram but in a slightly different design to the AFL club's guernsey.
 Home games were split between Preston City Oval and Princes Park.
 The club retained a red and white guernsey for matches played in Preston, and when a clash guernsey was required.
 The club never made VFL finals under the Northern Blues name.
 Also during this time, the club's former identity was established in the form of the Northern Bullants Amateur Football Club, a separate entity that was established and entered the Victorian Amateur Football Association (VAFA).
 Preston AFC was formerly known as the Northern Bullants and later the Northern Blues, and by their current name since 2016.

+In 2016, the Northern Blues had a partnership with the Diamond Creek Women's Football Club for the inaugural VFL Women's (VFLW) season.

-By the end of their affiliation, the Northern Blues existence as a club was thought to be reliant on the Carlton Football Club's financial backing.
+By the end of their affiliation, the Northern Blues' existence as a club was thought to be reliant on the Carlton Football Club's financial backing.
 When the start of the 2020 AFL and VFL seasons, along with all other football, were suspended due to the COVID-19 pandemic, Carlton was forced to cut its expenses, and this included withdrawing its financial support for Northern, and ending its reserves affiliation.
 The Northern Blues initially announced they would be wound up and dissolved, and they were not included in revised plans for the 2020 VFL season (which was ultimately cancelled).
 However, the club regrouped during the pandemic, and found a way to remain viable as a stand-alone senior club, earning a licence to return in that capacity for the 2021 season.
 The club returned to trading under the Northern Bullants name, and wearing its traditional red and white guernsey.